 To respond to an appeal

-- Parties will be notified of the other party’s appeal once it has been received by the Office of Residential Life.
+- Parties will be notified of the other party’s appeal once it has been received by the Title IX Coordinator or designee.

 - All parties will have access to all the written appeals and responses submitted by all parties after the submission deadlines have ended.